jmtsuji/Ca-Chlorohelix-allophototropha-RCI/analysis_code/lake_omics/README.md

 normalized based on the total number of metatranscriptome reads for each sample).
 I also performed some simple mean/standard deviation stats on these output tables in Excel when making Supplementary Data 4.

-## Generation of Figure 3
+## Generation of selected panels of Figure 4

+### Figure 4b: relative abundances of "_Ca_.
+Chx. allophototropha"-like RCI genes based on unassembled reads
+See description in the lake metagenomes section above (at the end of the section).
+Calculations are shown in a Jupyter notebook in the `unassembled_read_search` folder, along with intermediate data.

-### Figure 3a: Bubble plot of relative expression of MAGs
+### Figure 4d: Bubble plot of relative expression of MAGs
-The Jupyter notebook, `data_viz_Fig3a/Fig_3a_plotter.ipynb`, summarizes read mapping stats and generates Fig. 3a.
+The Jupyter notebook, `data_viz_Fig4d/Fig_3d_plotter.ipynb`, summarizes read mapping stats and generates Fig. 3d.
-Input files are in `data_viz_Fig3a/input_data`.
+Input files are in `data_viz_Fig4d/input_data`.

-After production, the resulting raw PDF `Figure_3a_raw.pdf` was edited in Inkscape (e.g., to clean up axis labels and modify the bubble colour scheme).
+After production, the resulting raw PDF `Figure_4d_raw.pdf` was edited in Inkscape (e.g., to clean up axis labels and modify the bubble colour scheme).

-### Figure 3b (and Extended Data Fig. 7): up/down regulation of genes in the two "_Ca._ Chloroheliales" MAGs
+### Figure 4e (and Extended Data Fig. 7): up/down regulation of genes in the two "_Ca._ Chloroheliales" MAGs
-The Jupyter notebook, `data_viz_Fig3b/Fig_3b_plotter.ipynb`, summarizes read count normalization methods and plotting of both figures.
+The Jupyter notebook, `data_viz_Fig4e/Fig_3e_plotter.ipynb`, summarizes read count normalization methods and plotting of both figures.

 Input files need to be downloaded (as a `.tar.gz` file) from the Zenodo repo [using this link](https://zenodo.org/record/5131685/files/lake_survey_Ca_Chloroheliales_MAGs_info.tar.gz?download=1).
-The tarball should be extracted, and the contents should be saved in `data_viz_Fig3b/input_data`.
+The tarball should be extracted, and the contents should be saved in `data_viz_Fig4e/input_data`.
 You're then ready to run the Jupyter notebook.

-The resulting raw PDFs, `Figure_3b_raw.pdf` and `Figure_ED7_raw.pdf`, are in the folder.
+The resulting raw PDFs, `Figure_4e_raw.pdf` and `Figure_ED7_raw.pdf`, are in the folder.
 These received minor edits via Inkscape to finalize.

 Data from these analyses were also summarized to make Supplementary Data 5.